BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/developing.md

 * Update the `ToolboxVersion` in `project.m`
 * Add an entry for the new version in `CHANGELOG.rst`
 * In MATLAB, run `make_release` to package the `.mltbx` file in the `release` folder
-* Commit your changes to the `dev` branch (although it is a derived file, we will commit the `.mltbx` file so that it can be picked up as release artifact)
+* Commit your changes to the `dev` branch (although it is a derived file, we will commit the `.mltbx` file so that it can be picked up as release artifact) and push `dev` to GitLab
 * Merge branch `dev` into `main`
-* Push both `dev` and `main` to GitLab, ~~it will trigger rebuild of documentation and if the version number is new it will create a tag and a release~~ [not yet implemented, instead create a tag and a release manually]
+* Push `main` to GitLab, ~~it will trigger rebuild of documentation and if the version number is new it will create a tag and a release~~ [not yet implemented, instead create a tag and a release manually]
 * Pull tags with `git pull origin --tags`
 * Push `main` and tags to GitHub with:
   ```